 can be offered or cross-listed and/or PhD level courses of the department or other courses.

 You will have to take the Multivariate Statistics course in the Winter semester – this course requires some background knowledge in statistics.
 This course has a prerequisite of

 - (A) either passing Exemption test in quantitative methods; or

-- (B) passing one of the Quantitative Methods courses in Fall.
+- (B) passing the Introduction to Statistics course in Fall.
 Attending the classes should give you the proper background necessary for Multivariate Statistics.

-All students are required to take the Exemption Prerequisite Test in Quantitative Methods during the Pre-session
+All students are required to take the Exemption/Placement test

 - Task: Take missing mandatory course, choose a mandatory elective course and take elective courses (register at least for 8 ECTS) & Thesis writing;